 What’s the alternative?
 You might focus less on returns and more on building a portfolio that avoids unnecessary risk and minimizes investment costs, including tax costs.
 Unlike returns, risk and costs are two aspects of investing over which you have a lot of control and where a little effort can pay big dividends.

 To be sure, there are all kinds of strategies that will supposedly allow you to beat the market.
 For those who want to delve more deeply into that topic, check out the chapter devoted to financial markets.
-Even this part, where we’ll look at the basics of portfolio building, has the potential to overwhelm and befuddle the novice.
-But, as you’ll discover in the sections ahead, you can keep yourself on track if you think of portfolio building as a simple four-step process.
+Even this part, where we look at the basics of portfolio building and selecting funds, has the potential to overwhelm and befuddle the novice.
+Want to cut the chase?
+Check out HumbleDollar’s portfolio builder.

 Previous: Main Menu